openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

+There are currently two supported methods for creating a ROSA cluster.
+One method uses IAM with the *AdministratorAccess* policy (only for the account using ROSA).
+The other, more recent version, uses AWS STS (as [described](../../index.html#what-is-red-hat-openshift-service-on-aws-rosa) on the home page).
+In this workshop we will only be using the STS method.

 ## Prerequisites

-Please review the prerequisites found in the documentation at [Prerequisites for ROSA](https://docs.openshift.com/rosa/rosa_getting_started/rosa-aws-prereqs.html) before getting started.
+Please review the prerequisites found in the documentation at [Prerequisites for ROSA w/STS](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html) before getting started.

->**NOTE:** The Minimum SCP section as well as allowing *AdministratorAccess* does not apply to clusters that make use of STS.

 You will need the following pieces of information from your AWS account: